ocobble/Random-timing/README.md

 Log out of your VM.

 ### 7. Test
 The URL to reach your web server will be `http://YOUR.STATIC.EXTERNAL.IP:5000/`.
-Test it yourself by typing that into a browser, or use the automated test method described in the main README.
+Test it yourself by typing that into a browser.

 ## Python App Engine Documentation